equinor/eit-magnetic-rig/README.md

 Both nodes are implemented in Python for ease of use and compatibility with the end user's experience.

-This work builds upon the previous Node.js/Node-RED implementation available at: [https://github.com/equinor/eit-magnetic-rig](https://github.com/equinor/eit-magnetic-rig).
+This work builds upon the previous Node.js/Node-RED implementation available in directory [./archived_pre2025_code](./archived_pre2025_code/).
 The current ROS2 implementation adapts the core concepts and protocols from the original project while providing a more modular and robotics-focused framework using ROS2.

 ## Disclaimer